The 20 Best Creative Workflow Management Tools in 2026: How to Choose the Right Software

 15. LucidLink

-Best for: Cloud-first creative file collaboration
+Best for: Cloud-first media collaboration

 Why it matters:

-Real-time access to large media files without downloading — perfect for distributed editors and designers.
+- Real-time access to large media files

 16. ClickUp

-Best for: All-in-one operations + creative workflows
+Best for: All-in-one operations + creative execution

 Why it’s growing: